 Vitamin B Complex

 Vitamin B is actually not a single vitamin, but a group of them.
-Niacin or Vitamin B3 is one of the most important for those suffering with acne and skin blemishes as it helps the blood to carry more oxygen to the skin which is very beneficial in preventing the development of new blemishes as well as helping to heal those already present.
-Another important member of the B group for skin, is B1 which is also concerned with blood circulation and helps to get your skin glowing!
+Niacin or Vitamin B3 is one of the most important for those suffering from acne and skin blemishes as it helps the blood to carry more oxygen to the skin which is very beneficial in preventing the development of new blemishes as well as helping to heal those already present.
+Another important member of the B group for skin is B1 which is also concerned with blood circulation and helps to get your skin glowing!

 Eat a Rainbow Every Day!